Ralph Bakshi: Early career (1956–1967)

+Bakshi Productions and Fritz the Cat (1968–1972)

 Bakshi soon founded his own studio, Bakshi Productions, in the Garment District of Manhattan, where his mother used to work and which Bakshi described as "the worst neighborhood in the world".
 Bakshi Productions paid its employees higher salaries than other studios and expanded opportunities for female and minority animators.
 The studio began work on Rocket Robin Hood, and later took over the Spider-Man television series.
 Bakshi married Liz in August 1968.
 His second child, Preston, was born in June 1970.

-Bakshi Productions

 In 1969, Ralph's Spot was founded as a division of Bakshi Productions to produce commercials for Coca-Cola and Max, the 2000-Year-Old Mouse, a series of educational shorts paid for by Encyclopædia Britannica.
 Bakshi was uninterested in the kind of animation the studio was turning out, and wanted to produce something personal.
 He soon developed Heavy Traffic, a tale of inner-city street life.
-Krantz told Bakshi that Hollywood studio executives would be unwilling to fund the film because of its content and Bakshi's lack of film experience, and would likely consider it if his first film was an adaptation, luckily he would find a Comic that would become his first animated feature.
+Krantz told Bakshi that Hollywood studio executives would be unwilling to fund the film because of its content and Bakshi's lack of film experience, and would likely consider it if his first film was an adaptation; luckily, he would find a Comic that would become his first animated feature.